 Shekhawati’s magnificent havelis entirely changed the monochromatic appearance of the region.
-The highlight of the havelis, the frescoes are seen almost everywhere – on the facades, gateways, courtyard walls, parapets and ceilings.
-The frescoes have varying themes, mythological, local legends, hunting scenes gradually giving way to more modern themes like arrival of the British in India, motor cars, aero planes, ships, telephones, gramophones, steam locomotives and trains and balloons These historical and social frescoes have helped the region blossom into colourful profusion of art and life for almost two centuries from 1750 AD to 1930 AD.
+The highlight of the havelis, the frescoes are seen almost everywhere – on the facades, gateways, courtyard walls, parapets, and ceilings.
+The frescoes have varying themes, mythological, local legends, hunting scenes gradually giving way to more modern themes like the arrival of the British in India, motor cars, airplanes, ships, telephones, gramophones, steam locomotives and trains and balloons These historical and social frescoes have helped the region blossom into colourful profusion of art and life for almost two centuries from 1750 AD to 1930 AD.

 Coming back to my hometown, Fatehpur Shekhawati, this is one of the richest sources for observing some of the finest art in the region.
 The most interesting havelis in Fatehpur are the Goenka Haveli (1870), Choudaharia Haveli, Jagannath Singhania Haveli, Nand Lal Devra Haveli, Vishnunath Keria Haveli, Chamaria Haveli, etc. Most of the havelis are privately owned and are not open to the public. .